Powerlearnproject/se-day1-assignment-Aka0251k/README.md

 Cost Efficiency: Minimizes costly errors and rework.
 Innovation: Drives advancements and improvements in technology.

-Question 2: Key Milestones in the Evolution of Software Engineering Important milestones in software engineering's development include:
+Important milestones in software engineering's development include:

 1. Structured Programming (1960s): Introduced methods to enhance code readability and maintainability.
 2. Object-Oriented Programming (1970s-1980s): Improved code reusability through objects and classes.
 3. Agile Manifesto (2001): Advocated iterative development and flexibility to accommodate changing requirements.

-Question 3: Phases of the Software Development Life Cycle (SDLC)

 The SDLC consists of: